 MDF Price

-MDF sheets/ boards are available in various thicknesses ranging from 2mm to 50mm.
+Medium Density Fibreboard sheets/ boards are available in various thicknesses ranging from 2mm to 50mm.
 The standard size is typically 4ft x 8ft.
 Some of the common MDF board prices prevailing in India currently are:

 However, these values are approximate and the actual MDF sheet price can vary depending on factors like location, type, design, special properties, availability and brand.

-Ensuring the Best MDF in Your Building
+Ensuring the Best Materials in Your Building

 Ensuring the right type, brand and quality of MDF for use in various building applications requires industry expertise and knowledge of market trends.
 Brick & Bolt, a tech-enabled construction company, works with the leading manufacturers, suppliers and brands in India to ensure the supply of the best quality materials like MDF boards at the lowest prices.
 With premium quality assured by 470+ tests conducted for every project, the company has become a reputed leader in the construction industry.
-To use the best quality MDF material in your commercial or residential building project, get in touch with Brick & Bolt today!
+To use the best quality materials in your commercial or residential building project, get in touch with Brick & Bolt today!